© Fraunhofer IAO | Ludmilla Parsyak

 Mesoscopic physics challenges (in) superconducting quantum devices

-• December 5, Prof. Dr. Barbara Kraus (TU München)
+• December 5, Prof. Dr. Barbara Kraus (Technical University of Munich)

 • December 19, Prof. Dr. Enrique Solano (Kipu Quantum)